IvanHeriver/tAgg/README.md

 The ***tAgg*** package contains a single function `tAgg()` to perform time aggregation.
 Given a time vector and a vector/matrix/data.frame of values, it computes the time aggregated values at a given target time interval (e.g. "days", "month", "years", etc.).

+In a few words, ***tAgg*** ...
+ * ... is relatively fast (it uses the `dplyr `and `RcppRoll` packages as well as a custom `approx` function to optimize execution time).
+ * ... handles vectors, matrices or data.frame.
+ * ... handles missing values following three different approach (including simply propagating them to the output)

 # Getting started

 ## installation